sunnypatel2141/SnIPRE-Input/README.md

 This script takes in as input all the .bam files used to create the .vcf file, a fasta file and a gff file.
 The output is a .coverage file with the following format...

 Group:Pos	Total_Depth	Average_Depth	Depth_one	Depth_two	Depth_three	Depth_four	Depth_five

 Group1.1:2	2	0.20    0      1	0       0	1

 The bash script creates a .coverage file using GATK command, and then splits up the .coverage file based on unique Group name.

+Note : This bash script must be run prior to snipre_prep.R as its output files are used by the R script.

+The .jar file needed for this bash script (GenomeAnalysisTK.jar) can be downloaded from https://www.broadinstitute.org/gatk/.

 ##snipre_prep.R